yakimovgleb/hypr-session/README.md

 Simple script to save and load hyprland session

-TODO:
+# TODO:

-Open firefox only once
+App mapping from a config file
-Get home directory path automatically
+Parallel launching of apps
 Get all processes instead of only opened ones